nuxencs/seasonpackarr/docs/PRODUCT_SENSE.md

 ## Primary User Job

-A user with autobrr, qBittorrent, and TV automation wants season packs to be grabbed without redownloading episodes they already have.
+A user with autobrr, a torrent client (qBittorrent or Transmission), and TV automation wants season packs to be grabbed without redownloading episodes they already have.

 ## Product Promise